isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The Kea DHCPv6 server provides configuration parameters to select different allocators at the global, shared-network, and subnet levels.
-It also allows for selecting different allocation strategies for address assignments and prefix delegation.
+It also allows different allocation strategies to be selected for address assignments and prefix delegation.

 Consider the following example: